openhwgroup/programs/verif/Common/CORE-V_Verification_Strategy/source/intro.rst

 CORE-V Genealogy
 ----------------

-The first two members the OpenHW Group’s CORE-V family of RISC-V cores are the CV32E and CV64A.
-Currently, two variants of the CV32E are
+The first two projects within the OpenHW Group’s CORE-V family of RISC-V cores are the CV32E4 and CVA6.
+Currently, two variants of the CV32E4 are
 defined: the CV32E40P and CV32E40.
 The OpenHW Group’s work builds on several RISC-V open-source projects, particularly the RI5CY and Ariane projects from PULP-Platform.
-CV32E is a derived of the RI5CY project [2]_, and CV64A is derived from Ariane [3]_.
+CV32E40(P) is a derived of the RI5CY project [2]_, and CVA6 is derived from Ariane [3]_.
 In addition, the verification environment for CORE-V leverages previous work done by lowRISC and others for the Ibex project, which is a fork of the PULP-Platform’s zero-riscy core.

-This is germane to this discussion because the architecture and implement of the verification environments for both CV32E and CV64A are strongly influenced by the development history of these cores.
+This is germane to this discussion because the architecture and implement of the verification environments for both CV32E40(P) and CVA6 are strongly influenced by the development history of these cores.
 This is discussed in more detailed in :ref:`pulp-verif`.